Oral and Maxillofacial Surgery

-Dear Applicants: We will only consider your application for either the 4 year program or the 6 year program, as per the ADEA website.
-Please do not apply to both programs.
+We will only consider your application for either the 4-year program or the 6-year program, as per the ADEA website.
+Please do not apply to both programs, as UConn will not consider applicants for multiple programs.

-Applicants must have a complete predental education and must be a graduate of an American or Canadian School of Dentistry by the time their program begins.
-The applicant should have demonstrated a high level of academic achievement during college and dental school and have undertaken activities during dental school which demonstrate special interest in oral and maxillofacial surgery.
-A minimum of three years of undergraduate college with 90 credits is required; however, a bachelor’s degree is preferred.
-A letter of recommendation is required from the Dean of your dental school, including class rank for each year and the total number of students in the class.
+Applicants must have completed a predental education and must be graduates of an American or Canadian School of Dentistry by the time their program begins.
+The applicant should have demonstrated a high level of academic achievement during college and dental school and have undertaken activities during dental school that demonstrate a special interest in oral and maxillofacial surgery.
+A minimum of three years of undergraduate college education, with 90 credits, is required; however, a bachelor’s degree is preferred.
+A letter of recommendation is required from the Dean of your dental school, including your class rank for each year and the total number of students in the class.
 All applications and accompanying materials must be received by October 1st of the year preceding the appointment.
-Interviews are on an invitation-only basis and will be held during November.
+Interviews are by invitation only and will be held in November.
 All applications will be processed through the Postdoctoral Application Support Service (PASS) of the American Association of Dental Schools.
-Information and an application can be obtained by contacting: PASS All applicants are required to register with the National Matching Services.
+Information and applications can be obtained by contacting PASS.
+All applicants are required to register with the National Matching Services.

 The application deadline is October 1 of the year preceding July 1 matriculation (or when the CBSE results are in).